John Italus

-John Italus or Italos (Iōánnēs ho Italós; Johannes Italus) was a neoplatonic Byzantine philosopher of the eleventh century.
+John Italus or Italos (Iōánnēs ho Italós; Johannes Italus; c.
+1025 – after 1082) was a Byzantine Neoplatonic philosopher.

 He was Calabrian in origin, his father being a soldier.
 He came to Constantinople, where he became a student of Michael Psellus in classical Greek philosophy.
 He succeeded Psellus in his position as head of the philosophical school.
-Subsequently, some of his tenets were found heretic in 1076-77 by Patriarch Cosmas I of Constantinople, and in 1082 he was personally condemned, having come into conflict with Emperor Alexios I Komnenos.
+Subsequently, some of his tenets were found heretic in 1076–77 by Patriarch Cosmas I of Constantinople, and in 1082 he was personally condemned, having come into conflict with Emperor Alexios I Komnenos.